Executive Committee

 Carol Meindl, Chair

-Rosemary Murphy, Chair The By-Laws Committee is responsible for periodically reviewing the Quebec Federation of Home and School Federations’ by-laws and proposing updates as needed.
+The Constitution/By-Laws Committee is responsible for periodically reviewing the Quebec Federation of Home and School Federations’ constitution and by-laws and proposing updates as needed.